storacha/specs/service-as-a-dag.md

   DID Space
 }

-# Spaces MAY have varios providers e.g storage provider, upload provider etc...
+# Spaces MAY have various providers e.g storage provider, upload provider etc...
 type Space struct {
   # Storege provider is map keyed by CARs stored.
 Users can send commands to
   # update or query it.